 The next, more permanent damage to the grid will be caused by the physical effects of the explosion itself, with the blast taking down power lines, communication towers and other supporting infrastructure and causing long term power outages.

 In both of these instances, it’s important to remember that you’ll almost certainly be without power for a considerable length of time in the event of a nuclear attack and to make sure you have enough redundancies in place to cover this.

-At a basic level, you’re going to want to make sure you’ve got multiple sources of illumination in the form of durable flashlights and lanterns as well as crank operated, battery powered or gas fuel powered alternatives to essential electrical devices and equipment.
+At a basic level, you’re going to want to make sure you’ve got multiple sources of illumination in the form of durable flashlights and lanterns as well as crank operated and battery powered alternatives.

 Look to include the following items in your home preparedness supplies to cover a prolonged power outage and mitigate any loss of power: